EU finds 'morning after pills' work, regardless of a woman's weight

 While some clinical studies suggested a reduced effectiveness in women with high bodyweight, others found no such connection and the agency decided there was not enough evidence to conclude with any certainty that there was a risk.

-The European review looked at the effectiveness of Takeda's Norlevo and Bayer's Levonelle, containing levonorgestrel, and HR Pharma's ellaOne, containing ulipristal acetate.
+The European review looked at the effectiveness of Takeda's (4502.T) Norlevo and Bayer's (BAYGn.DE) Levonelle, containing levonorgestrel, and HR Pharma's ellaOne, containing ulipristal acetate.

-"Women should be reassured that regardless of their body weight, emergency contraceptives can still be used to prevent unintended pregnancy," said Sarah Branch, of Britain's drugs watchdog the Medicines and Healthcare products Regulatory Agency.
-(Reporting by Ben Hirschler; Editing by David Goodman)